lucasli233/lucasli233/README.md

 When I'm not working, studying, or sleeping, you will find me:
-- Learning more about technology, science, philosophy, and psychology.
+- Learning more about technology, science, philosophy, and psychology:nerd_face:
-- Reading, watching a lot of critically acclaimed films.
+- Reading:open_book:, watching a lot of critically acclaimed films:clapper:
-- Listening to a wide range of music: classical:violin:, rock:guitar:, techno:headphones:.
+- Listening to a wide range of music: classical:violin:, rock:guitar:, techno:headphones:
-- Watching fashion shows and looking for new clothes to buy:dark_sunglasses::coat:.
+- Watching fashion shows and looking for new clothes to buy:dark_sunglasses::coat:

 ##### My Top Skills: JAVA / PYTHON / REACT / JS / HTML / CSS